 The Meldercreutz empire was bought by the nobleman Jean Bedoire, who renovated the works and ran it until 1799, when a nobleman who is still renowned in Norrbotten – Samuel Gustaf Hermelin – bought the entire industrial complex.
 Like Meldercreutz, Hermelin had grand visions of developing and cultivating Norrbotten to the benefit of the whole of Sweden.
 Hermelin had severe economic difficulties with Melderstein and the other works, owing to war, bad harvests, fires and shipwrecks.
 His time as the works owner ended in bankruptcy in 1812.

 After a few years with an unclear ownership structure, Sweden’s new king, Karl Johan Bernadotte took over Melderstein Works in 1825.
 Until 1855, the Bernadottes owned Melderstein and several other works, as well as large land properties in Norrbotten.
 In that year The Gellivare Company Limited was formed, which had a series of Swedish and English owners until 1892, when the works was finally wound up.

 Melderstein Manor was then run as a country estate, a boarding-house for school children and a recreation centre run by the Mission Covenant Church of Sweden.
 In 1995, Melderstein Manor was bought by the Thingvall family, who carried out extensive renovation and refurbishment of the old Manor building.

 - A legacy to maintain-

-The brothers Göran and Gunnar Thingvall took over Melderstein in 1996.
+The brothers Göran and Gunnar Thingvall bought Melderstein in 1996.
 Relatives of the founder Carl-Johan Thingwall in direct descent.
 They saw great opportunities for the old works and carried out extensive renovation and refurbishment.
 Katarina Thingvall, daughter of Göran, took over the business in 2018.
 Today, Melderstein Manor is a hotel and restaurant specialising in conferences and receptions.